-The snow-clad mountains, the lush green valleys, the freshness in the air, tranquillity in the environment, these are few things that describe Himachal Pradesh at its best.
-And, there you go missing a big surprise that Himachal has got for its loyal travellers.
-The scrumptious food.
+Is there anything apart from the snow-clad mountains, the lush green valleys, the adventures of skiing and paragliding that you shouldn't be missing on your trip to Himachal?
+Of course, how can anyone leave without trying out the scrumptious food of himachal pradesh.
 From the road vendors to the authentic cafes and restaurant, the Himachali people will pour their heart out in their dishes.
-So, on your next trip to this beautiful state do not miss out on some of the mouth-water dishes that they have to offer you.
+So, on your next trip to this beautiful state do not miss out on some of the mouth-watering dishes that they have to offer you.

 Where to find?
 Chamba and Kangra

 Best enjoyed: With chapathi, rice and babru—a himachali dish.